martinrs/discordChatQueue/README.md

 `!next` | See the current queue.
 Queue Managers advances the queue as well.
 `!plenum` | Queue Managers only.
 Moves every member of the server, who is connected to a voice channel, into the current voice channel of the server owner after a 10 second delay.
 Specify another delay using e.g. "!plenum 30" for a 30 second delay.
 `!clear` | Queue Managers only.
 Clears the queue.
 `!config` | Queue Managers only.
-Queue Managers only.
 Updates the chosen setting to the supplied configuration.
-The following settings are available:\nautofollow (True/False)\nQueue Managers moved to callers voice chat on !next command if set to True.
+The following settings are available: autofollow (True/False) Queue Managers moved to callers voice chat on !next command if set to True.

 As stated in the introduction, the owner of the guild/server is the only one with full privileges to use `!next` and `!clear`.